aruskembaeva/finalsdp_project/README.md

 SE-2017
 Uskembaeva Aruzhan,Naziya Baisakalova
 1 Example
-This project is about ice cream delivery.
-In this example we used 3 patterns: template,strategy,decorator In decorator pattern,it shows what products do we have.
-Template pattern,about delivery (pick up or courier) Strategy pattern,we will try to implement a simple Shopping Cart where we have two payment strategies – using Credit Card or using PayPal.

-2nd example
 In this example we used 3 patterns: observer, adapter and state, that connected adapter and observer with each other.

 The Main class is the State class that starts runnibg our code.